S-Luther/VirginiaCityPlayers/README.md

 If you'd like to deploy to a testing endpoint you may change the "site" to one of the projects other domains.

 That should be all!
 Happy Hacking!

+For more trouble shooting resources chakout the docs at https://firebase.google.com/ or https://www.npmjs.com/get-npm